HarkuLi/family_tree/README.md

 ### linebot

-What you need to do is input the pattern-response mapping and enable dialog of the person.
+What you need to do is inputting the pattern-response mapping and enabling dialog of the person.
 And then add the linebot to your family line group.
 And the bot will respond based on your family dialog database.

 ### mail service